Gourav-21/Polygon-WhistleBlower/Readme.md

 ## Introduction

-Whistleblower is a decentralized platform designed to enable whistleblowers to report misconduct securely and privately.
-Users can submit reports without revealing their identities, fostering transparency and accountability within organizations.
+Welcome to Whistleblower Platform!
+Our decentralized platform is designed to empower whistleblowers by providing a secure and private environment for reporting misconduct.
+With a strong emphasis on user anonymity, individuals can submit reports without compromising their identities.
+Our goal is to foster transparency, accountability, and integrity within organizations while uncovering hidden truths.

 ## ⚙️ Tech Stack